 1. Set Boundaries with your Family and Friends

 This is the most difficult part of working from home.
 It’s vital that you setup boundaries.
-It might save you from divorce or thousands of dollars in couple counseling.
+It might save you from divorce or thousands of dollars in couple counselling.

 2. “Do Not Disturb”

 The hardest thing to grapple with is shutting off.
-This is something to this day I still struggle with, but I’ve had great success with utilising the “Do Not Disturb” functions on my devices.
-My devices are constantly on “Do Not Disturb” but I have a list of a few essential people who’s calls and messages i allow to get through.
-Everything and everyone else is cut off.
+This is something to this day I still struggle with, but I’ve had remarkable success with utilising the “Do Not Disturb” functions on my devices.
+My devices are constantly on “Do Not Disturb” but I have a list of a few essential people whose calls and messages i allow to get through.
+Everything and everyone else are cut off.

-This might seems a bit drastic so the other alternative is to schedule your “Do Not Disturb” to come on at a certain time and have your essential list of people set up on yr devices to get through.
+This might seem a bit drastic, so the other alternative is to schedule your “Do Not Disturb” to come on at a certain time and have your essential list of people set up on yr devices to get through.